 Types of Pennsylvania Electricity Rates

 There are many different types of electricity plans available in Pennsylvania.
-When choosing an electricity provider, you have multiple types of plans to pick from.
+Here is an overview of some of your options.

 Fixed-Rate Electricity Plans